 Like most things, the experience of the coronavirus pandemic has been very different for the rich than everyone else.

-There have been notable people among the wealthy to count among the more than 74 people in the U.S. who have gotten sick with the virus.
+There have been notable people among the wealthy to count among the more than 74 million people in the U.S. who have so far gotten sick with the virus.
 Elon Musk, Tom Hanks and Rita Wilson, Idris Elba, outgoing President Trump, Prince William and so on.
 But typically the cases among such public people have been mild or they’ve had access to treatments not exactly available to the public.
 Trump’s successful treatment for a reportedly severe case of the virus, for example, was never before tried and his illness, related travel and recovery cost the American taxpayer at least hundreds of thousands of dollars, if not millions, according to various reports citing medical cost experts.

 But being simply human and so susceptible to contagion is about where the similarities end for people of means during a pandemic that’s dragged on for most of this year.
 Travel, vacations, parties, rare jewelry, haute cuisine, even a Broadway performance are all available for those among the rich.